 Where is Calcium Hypochlorite used?

-Calcium Hypochlorite is often used to superchlorinate water, particularly in pools and spas.
-It is a chemical compound that is commonly used to treat water, making it safe for use in swimming pools and spas.
-It is available in granular, tablet, or briquette form and can be added directly to the water or used in certain erosion feeders.
+Calcium hypochlorite is often used to superchlorinate water, particularly in pools and spas.
+This chemical compound, widely used for water treatment, makes water safe for activities in swimming pools and spas.
+Cal hypo is available in granular, tablet, or briquette form and is added directly to the water or used in certain erosion feeders.
 It is also used for regular chlorination.
-The granules can be broadcast into the pool or pre-dissolved and added as a liquid.
-The tablets are used in a special chlorinator, some of which are for skimmer use.
+The granules are either dispersed into the pool or pre-dissolved and added as a liquid.
+The tablets are placed in a chlorinator.
+Some of these chlorinators are designed for use in the pool’s skimmer.

 How is Calcium Hypochlorite Used?

 Calcium hypochlorite is often used to superchlorinate water due to its high available chlorine content (ACC) of 47-78% and moderate solubility.
-It can be added directly to a pool or spa, and maintaining good circulation and brushing granules off the bottom can prevent vinyl liner bleaching.
-The tablet form can be used in certain erosion feeders.
-It is also used for regular chlorination.
-The granules can be broadcast into the pool or pre-dissolved and added as a liquid.
-The tablets are used in a special chlorinator, some of which are for skimmer use.
+Calcium hypochlorite is directly introduced into a pool or spa.
+Ensuring proper circulation and the removal of settled granules from the bottom aids in avoiding the bleaching of vinyl liners.
+The tablet form of this compound is suitable for use in specific types of erosion feeders.
+Calcium hypochlorite is also used for regular chlorination.
+The granules are either broadcast into the pool or pre-dissolved and added as a liquid.
+The tablets are used in a chlorinator.
+Some of these chlorinators are for skimmer use.

 How to increase Chlorine in the pool with Calcium Hypochlorite?

-To increase Chlorine in the pool with Calcium Hypochlorite, add 2 oz. of Cal Hypo (65%) to 10,000 gallons of water.
+To increase chlorine in the pool with calcium hypochlorite, the addition of 2 oz. of Cal Hypo (65%) to 10,000 gallons of water is necessary.
 This will increase the chlorine residual by about 1 ppm.
-However, care should be taken when adding Cal Hypo directly to a vinyl-liner, fiberglass, painted, or colored-plaster pool as it may bleach areas where the granules lay.
-Any settled granules should be brushed up until fully dissolved.
+However, care should be taken when adding Cal Hypo directly to a vinyl-liner, fiberglass, painted, or colored-plaster pool as it increases the chance of bleaching areas where the granules lay.
+Any settled granules must be brushed up until fully dissolved.

 How to Superchlorinate a Pool with Calcium Hypochlorite?

-Superchlorination can be achieved by adding 1 pound of Cal Hypo (65% available chlorine) to 10,000 gallons of water.
-However, care should be taken when adding Cal Hypo directly to a vinyl-liner, fiberglass, painted, or colored-plaster pool as it may bleach areas where the granules lay.
-Any settled granules should be brushed up until fully dissolved.
+Superchlorination is achieved by adding 1 pound of Cal Hypo (65% available chlorine) to 10,000 gallons of water.
+However, care should be taken when adding Cal Hypo directly to a vinyl-liner, fiberglass, painted, or colored-plaster pool as it increases the chance of bleaching areas where the granules lay.
+Any settled granules must be brushed up until fully dissolved.

 What Happens When Calcium Hypochlorite is Added to Water?